Back Pain Health Center

 There can be many causes of back pain including accidents, strains, and injuries.
 Two types of back injury are spondylolisthesis and cervical radiculopathy.
 Both have their own set of symptoms, causes, and treatments.

 The spine, or backbone, is made up of a column of 33 bones and tissue extending from the skull to the pelvis.
 These bones, or vertebrae, enclose and protect a cylinder of nerve tissues known as the spinal cord.
-Between each one of the vertebra is an intervertebral disk, or band of cartilage serving as a shock absorber between the vertebrae.
+Between each one of the vertebrae is an intervertebral disk, or band of cartilage serving as a shock absorber between the vertebrae.
 The types of vertebrae are:

 • Cervical vertebrae: the seven vertebrae forming the upper part of the spine